B'nei Mitzvah

 This fund provides up to two students with $500 each for B’nei Mitzvah tutoring.

-To apply: The student’s family should submit a letter to Doni Kaye, Director of Education, at doni@sinaidenver.org.
+To apply: The student’s family should submit a letter to Lisa Thorner, Executive Director at lisa@sinaidenver.org.

 DANIEL AARON LIPSON MEMORIAL IST SCHOLARSHIP